Semi-supervised Batch Learning From Logged Data: Semi-supervised Batch Learning via Feedback Free Regularization

+We now propose our approach for S2BL settings: feedback-free regularization.
+It can leverage the availability of the logged known-feedback dataset $S$ and the logged missing-feedback dataset $S_{u}$.
+The feedback-free regularized semi-supervised batch learning is based on optimizing a regularized batch learning objective via logged data, where the regularization function is independent of the feedback.
+It is inspired by an entropy minimization approach in semi-supervised learning, where one optimizes a label-free entropy function.

-Note that the KL divergence and reverse KL divergence between logging policy and the true policy are independent from the reward function values (feedback).
-This motivates us to consider them as functions which can be optimized using the logged unknown-reward dataset.
-It is worthwhile mentioning that the regularization based on empirical variance in \citet{swaminathan2015batch} is dependent on reward.
+Note that the KL divergence $\KLr(\pi_\theta\|\pi_0)$ and reverse KL divergence $\KLr(\pi_0\|\pi_\theta)$ appearing in Theorem~\ref{Theorem: main result} are independent of the cost function values (feedback).
+This motivates us to consider them as functions that can be optimized using both the logged known-feedback and missing-feedback datasets.
+It is worth mentioning that the regularization based on empirical variance proposed by \citet{swaminathan2015batch} depends on feedback.